 Listening helps with intellectual understanding, empathy helps to connect with the human condition.
 In other words, listening tells you the what and empathy tells you the so what.
 It is your effort to understand why something matters or how something feels to a customer.
 Acknowledge the feeling, so you can help the customer engage in solutions

 3. Let them know you are there to help

 If an apology is in order, make it and move on.
 Often a simple “I’m sorry” or “That shouldn’t have happened to you” will suffice.
-Frequently, a statement like “Let’s see what I can do to help” serves an important transition to resolution.
+Frequently, a statement like “Let’s see what I can do to help” serves an important transition to resolution

 4. Co-create a solution

-As you negotiate toward a mutually workable solution, focus on what is possible and avoid talking about what you can’t do.
+When taking a corrective action as a parent, I would ask my children, “What do you think your punishment should be?”
+Similarly, as a service provider, I like to ask, “How would you like to see this resolved?”As you negotiate toward a mutually workable solution, focus on what is possible and avoid talking about what you can’t do.
 At this point, you should be saying things like, “Of the solutions you suggested, here’s what we will be able to do to make this right for you.”

 5. Express gratitude for the opportunity to fix the situation